degagawolde/smart-contracts-for-educational-certificates/README.md

 ## Installation Instructions

-1. clone the repo
+1. Clone the repo
    ```bash
    git clone https://github.com/degagawolde/smart-contracts-for-educational-certificates.git
    ```
-2. move into the backend folder and run the following lines in your terminal
+2. Move into the backend folder and run the following lines in your terminal
    ```bash
    cd backend
    python3 -m venv venv